microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 Note that the model is providing a copy for the *SweetScoops Delight* website, even if we didn't specify again the company name or business.
 This is because under-the-hood the model is given the **whole conversation history** as context, not just the latest prompt.
 An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back, but the application is using prompt engineering to add this 'memory'.

 > [!NOTE]
-> You can control the context window size, which is the number of previous interactions that the model will consider as context (default is 10) by going into the **Parameters** tab.
+> You can control the context window size, which is the number of previous interactions that the model will consider as context (default is 10) by going into the **Parameters** section.

 You can control your model parameters as follows:

 ![image showing parameters tab](./Images/aistudio-chat-parameters.jpeg)

-1. In the Chat interface, navigate to the **Parameters** tab.
+1. In the Chat interface, navigate to the **Parameters** section.
-2. Once in the Parameters tab, adjust the setting controls.
+2. Once in the Parameters section, adjust the setting controls.
 You can change the number of past messages included which the model will consider as context.
 Once set, the changes will be applied automatically.

 ### Summarization and key entities extraction